Da-Rupal/Amazon_Sales_Dashbord/README.md

 1. Sub-Saharan Africa has generated highest profit in offline sales (approx. $7.8 M) and is the second-highest in online sales.
 2. Europe has the highest profit in online sales (approx. $5.5 M) and the second-highest in offline sales.

-#
+## Contributing
+I welcome contributions to improve this dashboard.
+If you have suggestions or improvements, please create an issue or submit a pull request.

+## Contact
- Thanks for using "Amazon Sales Analysis".
-If you have any questions or feedback, please feel free to contact me.
+For any questions or support, please contact me at [rupal95@outlook.com].